hasithperera/RocksatX-WVU/Docs/Old/FPGA direct programming.md

 ![bg right:55% width:600](../res/Pasted%20image%2020240524014552.png)

 - Direct output measure by a 2nd red pitaya shows a good flat spectrum.
-- its flat even above $65$ MHz.
+- its flat above $40$ MHz.
 - On and off events are clearly visible in the waterfall
 - [ ] Evaluate the TX amps for this signal needs to be done. #task

 ---